politanch/swissdd/index.md

 The package wraps the real time data on vote Sundays.
 As soon as the ballots close (from 12:00 on), the datastream is continuosly updated, until the data for all municipalities is complete and the final results are available.
 Additionally, it allows to access the archive and to retrieve the *harmonized* results of national votes since 1981.
 Additionally, it allows to access the archive and to retrieve the *harmonized* results of national votes since 1981, as well as loading data from the [swissvotes-database](https://swissvotes.ch/page/home), the most  comprehensive database on swiss popular votes.

-Thanks to a major contribution of [David Zumbach](https://github.com/zumbov2) the latest version contains brand new functions to retrieve geodata of administrative boundaries provided by the FSO and to plot vote results maps.
+Thanks to a major contribution of [David Zumbach](https://github.com/zumbov2) the latest version contains brand new functions to retrieve geodata of administrative boundaries provided by the FSO and to plot vote result maps.

 ```
 # installation from CRAN (stable)